 Stair-Street – A stairway that connects two streets, either up a hill, or up across and then down, to go over a hill or other barrier, like a freeway, or rail line.
 Stair-streets can be either perpendicular between two parallel streets, or as the continuation of a street to a perpendicular street (think T), or as a stairway continuation of two discontinuous sections of a street.

 Walk-Street – A walkway connection without stairs, though it may have ramps (a few are very steep), usually between the sidewalks of two streets, usually to allow peds to walk past some same-level barrier, like a house, building, or park, that cause the street to have a gap.
 In the photo to the right, the street does not continue, but the “sidewalk” does go down the hill to the street below as a steep ramp, with no stairs.
 Walk streets can also go over/under barriers as POCs/PUCs, but with ramps instead of stairs.
 Thus all POCs/PUCs are either stair-streets or walk-streets, depending on whether or not they have stairs.
-We mark walk-streets with circular markers on the Google maps, with light gray color indicating there are no steps.
+We mark walk-streets with circular markers on the Google maps, with white, or light gray color indicating there are no steps.
+The time-stamped video below shows the Maltman Ave walk-street.

 Non-Stair-Street Stairways – A stairway that does not connect two streets, either because it is a dead-end stairway, of connects a street and a walkway, or connects two walkways.
 Such stairways are often at the beach, or in parks, or even shopping malls.
 They are still useful stairways for stair-walking, but are not stair-streets.
 I usually refer to these as “stairways” as opposed to “stair-streets”.
 We mark these stairways with star-shaped markers on the Google maps, with the same colors indicating the number of steps as we use for stair-streets.